davidhi7/ddcci-plasmoid/README.md

 ddcutil is a commandline utility to control external monitors.
 This widget uses ddcutil to detect supported monitors and adjust their brightness.
 For additional details, refer to the great [ddcutil documentation](http://www.ddcutil.com/).
+Note that additional steps may be required if you are using a NVIDIA GPU, see [Special Nvidia Driver Settings](https://www.ddcutil.com/nvidia/) in the ddcutil documentation.

 Install the `ddcutil` from your distribution's repositories. ([Arch Linux](https://archlinux.org/packages/extra/x86_64/ddcutil/))